-- 1. Submit a completed application for admission. - 2.
+- 1. Submit a completed application for admission, including the residency classification through the Residency Determination Service (RDS). - 2.
 Provide an official high school transcript or an official High School Equivalency (HSE) score from a regionally accredited institution.
 Hard copy transcripts must be sealed, stamped and submitted in an official institutional envelope.
 Electronic transcripts must be received from a secure transcript delivery service via a secure link.
 Transcripts must include the date the diploma was awarded and the type of diploma.
+Homeschool transcripts must also include the name of the homeschool chief administrator or a copy of the official non-public school registration record.
 Current applicants who are high school seniors should submit a transcript showing work through the end of the first semester of the senior year.
 A final official transcript must then be submitted upon high school graduation by July 1 for Fall admission and January 1 for Spring admission.
 Applicants who have completed an associate's degree or higher from a regionally accredited post-secondary institution may submit college transcripts with conferred degree awarded in lieu of high school transcripts. - 3.
 The College uses Multiple Measures as prescribed by the North Carolina Community College System (NCCCS) to determine an applicant's placement into college level math and English.
 The primary placement measure is a student's unweighted High School GPA from a United States High School.
-Other placement measures include ACT scores, SAT scores, High School Equivalency Test scores, HiSET scores, and RISE Placement test scores.
+Other placement measures include ACT scores, SAT scores, High School Equivalency

+Test scores, HiSET scores, and Reinforced Instruction for Student Excellence (RISE) Placement test scores.
 The College follows NCCCS placement criteria (Numbered memo CC21-024) to allow qualified students to be placed directly into MAT 271.
 Some students may be required to complete the College's placement test to determine if developmental courses are required before enrollment into college level math or English.
 Any student can self-elect to complete the placement test.
 All students are encouraged to complete their college level math and English courses during the first two semesters of enrollment.